Want to know more about us?

 HorseSense Learning Levels, LLC is owned by Nikki and Dana Surrusco.
 We’re based in the beautiful North Georgia mountains, about an hour north of Atlanta.

-We’ve been doing the horsey thing together for over 20 years now, starting when Dana was a homeschooling mom and Nikki fell in love with a Shetland pony on Sesame Street at the age of six.
+We've been doing the horsey thing together for almost three decades now, starting when Dana was a homeschooling mom and Nikki fell in love with a Shetland pony on Sesame Street at the age of six.

-Working together as business partners is still a fun and rewarding experience.
-HorseSense has grown up around us, but it remains a small family business.
+Almost twenty years later, working together as business partners is still a fun and rewarding experience.
+HorseSense has grown and evolved around us, but it remains a small family venture.

 What We're Doing Now

-After almost 14 years of operating a full-service boarding/riding academy, we’re pretty excited to take all the knowledge and resources from our physical riding school and offer them online.
+After almost 14 years of operating a full-service riding school and boarding barn, we’re pretty excited to take all the knowledge and resources from our physical business and share them online.

 WHAT WE DID FOR YEARS AND YEARS

 The short answer: We ran an entry-level riding academy that emphasized safety, versatility, and horse management.

 You can get a good idea of our program from our riding school’s Facebook page.